-This process tells us how the exchange-traded funds gain exposure to the market and the secret behind its affordability.
+This process tells us how exchange-traded funds gain exposure to the market and the secret behind their affordability.

 Let’s have a look at the ETF creation and redemption process